john-yandrapati/python-selenium-test-framework/README.md

 Clone the project

 Download Chrome and other drivers.
-Place them inside src/main/script/drivers.
+Place them inside src/main/script/drivers (create the drivers folder).
 If need give executable permissions to the driver

 Update the test.ini file under src/main/resources and add the browser drivers paths